 Facts on fruit juice and fruit beverages

 If you drink juice, choose ones that say “100% juice” on the package.
-If you choose to offer 100% fruit juice to your children, make sure they don’t get too much.
+If you choose to offer 100% fruit juice to your children, make sure they only get small amounts, such as half a cup (½) cup per day or less, and no more than once a day.
 Remember that children do not need juice to be healthy.
+It is best to offer children water and milk or fortified plant-based beverages to satisfy their thirst.
+For guidance on beverages for children under 2 years of age read our article on Transitioning Your Baby to Cow’s Milk or speak to a dietitian.

-Carbonated beverages have a very high amount of sugar.
-They have no nutrients like vitamins and minerals.
-Limit or avoid drinking carbonated beverages.
+Carbonated beverages like pop and soda usually contain a very high amount of sugar.
+They have no nutrients like fibre, protein, vitamins and minerals.
+Limit or avoid drinking these types of beverages.

 Facts on sports drinks